AnthonyWard/edge-dom-render-issue/README.md

 Then select 2 which represents object `{ id: 2, name: "This doesn't have an optional property",  }`

-### In EDGE you will notice that the Optinal field remains, but in Chrome it does not (which I would expect is the desired behaviour).
-If you resize the EDGE window the optional property dissappears and the result becomes the same an Chrome.
+**In EDGE you will notice that the optional field remains, but in Chrome it does not (the desired behaviour).
+If you resize the EDGE window the optional property dissappears and the result becomes the same as in Chrome.
 Microsoft Edge 38.14393.0.0.
-Microsoft EdgeHTML 14.14393.
+Microsoft EdgeHTML 14.14393.**

 For other tests go back to 1, and then select 2, 3, or 4 etc.